Maine Homeowners Insurance

-Owning a home in Maine means that you can expect to pay around $572 a year for home insurance.
+Owning a home in Maine means that you can expect to pay around $572 a year (or $48 a month) for home insurance.
 That figure includes the basic sections of your policy, dwelling, other structures, your belongings and the chance that you may not have use of some or all of the home if a named peril strikes.
 It is important you understand what these sections are and how they are affected by the perils that are common to homes in Maine.

 The main structure on the property is usually the dwelling.
 It is the “home” portion of a home insurance policy.
 Any additional structures that are built so that they are irremovable from the dwelling, they are included in the dwelling coverage.
 This could be a garage that is built into the home, a glassed-in sunroom, or even an extra bedroom that was added after the main home was built.